Let’s Connect

 Research

-I and the PM talked to our internal users who were using IRIS
+I talked to our internal users who were using IRIS

 The objective of this study was to identify gaps between the system’s design and real-world usage in practice.